Events

 This event is free and open to the public

 Do you find it easier to make up characters than to make real-life friendships?
-Are you so shy or new to the Saskatchewan writing community that you put the green in introvert or extravert?
-Do you appreciate telling stories under a deadline?
+Are you so shy or new to the Saskatchewan writing community that you put the green into introvert or extravert?
+Do you appreciate telling stories under deadline?
 We’ll help writers who’ve been waiting for an excuse to talk to other writers become Fast Friends through guided conversation that will dig beyond surface level small talk (but no stress – you control how deep you want to dive!)
 Part speed dating for friendships, part (adult) musical chairs, part low-stakes storytelling, this evening community building event will give you the chance to make yourself the protagonist and find your next writing bestie.

-Saturday, October 21, 2023
+Saturday, October 25, 2025

 Oak Room